iarsystems/bx-github-ci/README.md

 A __Developer__ clones the repository with the __`production`__ branch and then create a feature branch named __`dev-<feature-name||bug-fix>`__ containing a new feature or a bug fix.
 Then he pushes the branch to the _Origin_.
 This will trigger a __GitHub Action__ to build the project using the __IAR Build Tools__ in a __Self-hosted runner__.

 This way we can make sure that a newly developed feature will not break the build.
-This scheme will improve the project's quality, and it will help the __Project Manager__ in the validation process while deciding which code changes are acceptable _and_ if it does not integrate well to the __`production`-grade__ code base.
+This scheme will improve the project's quality, and it will help the __Project Manager__ in the validation process while deciding which code changes are acceptable _and_ if it does integrate well to the __`production`-grade__ code base.

 ![](images/bx-shr-devops-flow.png)